 Is on-campus housing available?

 Yes.
-We highly recommend students who are taking the Professional Sports Law course stay in on-campus housing during their in-person week in Eugene.
+We highly recommend students from other institutions consider on-campus housing during their time in Eugene.
 Of course, you are always welcome to explore off-campus housing, and we are happy to provide recommendations.
 To view Summer 2024 on-campus housing options and rates, click on the link below.
+This page will be updated with the Summer 2025 on-campus housing rates as soon as the possible.
 For questions about summer housing options, please reach out to Assistant Dean for Student Affairs, Sarah Keiski.

 What do I need to bring?